All Block Maxima method for estimating the extreme value index: Introduction

 An undesired feature of all existing estimators from the BM approach is that they are not permutation invariant.
 If the observations are i.i.d., estimators of the parameter $\gamma$ should not depend on the order of the observations.
 However, for all existing BM estimators, based on either disjoint or sliding blocks, permutating the observations will in general not lead to the same estimate of $\gamma$.
 Based on this fact, \cite{mefleh2019permutation} construct a permutation bootstrap method for reducing the estimation uncertainty in estimators from the BM approach.

-We propose to construct a permutation-invariant estimator, derived from a BM approach.
+We revisit and develop a permutation-invariant estimator first considered by \cite[Chapter~5]{segers2001}, derived from a BM approach.
 Specifically, we consider all possible blocks of a fixed size $m$ that could have occured when sampling from the original observations.
 Denote $X_{1:n} \leq X_{2:n} \leq ... \leq X_{n:n}$ as the order statistics of the random sample.
 The lowest observation that can be a block maximum is $X_{m:n}$.
 Note that $X_{m:n}$ can be the block maximum in one block only, that is, when the lowest $m$ observations form the block.
 In general, $X_{n-i+1:n}$ is a block maxima in $\binom{n-i}{m-1}$ blocks for $i=1,2,...,n-m+1$.
 Therefore, the multiset consisting of all block maxima

 can be viewed as a repeated sample of order statistics, where $X_{n-i+1:n}$ is repeated $\binom{n-i}{m-1}$ times for $1 \leq i \leq n-m+1$.
 Consequently, the multiset contains $\binom{n}{m}$ repeated observations.
-We fit this multiset of all block maxima to the GEV distribution by means of the ML method as if they are i.i.d. observations.
+We fit this multiset of all block maxima to the GEV distribution by means of the ML method as if they were i.i.d. observations.
 This results in a permutation-invariant estimator of $(\gamma,a_m, b_m)$ --- the All Block Maxima (ABM) estimator.
-Note that the idea of considering statistics based on all blocks has been investigated in \citet[Chapter 5]{segers2001}.
+Note that the idea of considering statistics based on all blocks has been investigated in \cite[Chapter 5]{segers2001}.
 Nevertheless, only consistency has been studied therein, whereas we aim at establishing the asymptotic normality of the ABM estimator.

 A heuristic rationale for the validity of the ABM estimator can be provided by considering an equivalent characterization of $F$ belonging to the domain of attraction of a GEV distribution: the limit relation \eqref{DoA} is equivalent to the existence of a positive function $f$ such that